a4lamber/DP-203-Exam-Prep/examtopics.md

 - ❤️35:You have a **Microsoft SQL Server database that uses a third normal form schema.**
   You plan to migrate the data in the database to a star schema in an Azure Synapse Analytics dedicated SQL pool.
-  You need to design the dimension tables. **The solution must optimize read operations.**
+  You need to design the dimension tables. **The solution must optimize read operations.** (没跑了，read I/O pattern from multiple `join`, 一定是denormalize你的fact tables)
   What should you include in the solution?
 To answer, select the appropriate options in the answer area.
   NOTE: Each correct selection is worth one point.